EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 ## Function Pointers
 If you know some [[OOP]], this will probably be a bit easier for you, but if not that's still okay.
-We have already discussed Pointers by now
+We have already discussed Pointers by now, but all of them were pointers to specific [[Data Structure]]s.
+We now want to step it up by